M66B/FairEmail/FAQ.md

 Confirmation is just one tap, which is just a small price for better privacy.
 Note that your contacts could unknowingly send malicious messages if they got infected with malware.

+Stripped and reformatted messages are often better readable than original messages because the margins are removed and font sizes are standardized.

 ## Frequently Asked Questions